The Curse of Rabenstein

 ABOUT THIS GAME

-The Curse of Rabenstein is the new graphic adventure from Stefan Vogt, the author of the acclaimed Hibernated interactive fiction series.
-It is the first release from Puddle Soft, a collective formed by members of Pond and with the mission of creating new games for the classic 8-bit and 16-bit home computers of the 80s.
+The Curse of Rabenstein is a graphic adventure from Stefan Vogt, the author of the acclaimed Hibernated interactive fiction series, available in English, Spanish and German language.
 The Curse of Rabenstein is following the paths of the legendary adventures from Level 9, but it tries to meet modern gaming expectations, so that the most sophisticated genre back from the day transforms into a contemporary homage.

 Rabenstein is available for C64, Plus/4, CPC, ZX Spectrum (48k and 128k with divMMC), ZX Spectrum +3, ZX Spectrum Next, Amiga, Atari ST, MSX1, MSX2, DOS and modern PC.